nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

 ## Public transit is public health

 [Only 1 out of 4 NYC residents uses a car to commute](../../data-explorer/walking-driving-and-cycling/?id=2415#display=summary).
-Most New Yorkers rely on our transit system – one of the oldest, largest, and most-used transit systems in the world.
+Most New Yorkers rely on our public transit system – one of the oldest, largest, and most-used public transit systems in the world.
 It moves millions of people per day - far more than private vehicles.
-The transit system is one of New York City’s crown jewels: its ability to move people around the city powers the economy and makes for a more equitable city.
+The public transit system is one of New York City’s crown jewels: its ability to move people around the city powers the economy and makes for a more equitable city.

 But transit’s benefits are more than economic:

-**Public transit is good for your health**: access to transit increases opportunities for healthy regular physical activity, which translates directly to a healthier lifestyle.
-[The City’s Active Design guidelines offer tools and strategies for ways to build opportunities for physical activity and health into our city](https://www1.nyc.gov/site/doh/health/health-topics/active-design.page).
+**Public transit is good for your health**: Access to transit increases opportunities for healthy regular physical activity, which translates directly to a healthier lifestyle.
+The City’s [Active Design guidelines](https://www1.nyc.gov/site/doh/health/health-topics/active-design.page) offer tools and strategies for ways to build opportunities for physical activity and health into our city.

-**Public transit improves air quality**: in NYC, a neighborhood’s air quality is related to its traffic density, building emissions, and density of restaurants and industrial areas.
+**Public transit improves air quality**: In NYC, a neighborhood’s air quality is related to its traffic density, building emissions, and density of restaurants and industrial areas.
 Air quality improves when traffic is reduced, as we’ve seen from [a car-free Times Square](../car-free-zones) and [during COVID-19](../air-quality-and-covid-part-2/).
 We’ve also seen that [the most significant health impacts of poor air quality are felt in NYC’s poorest neighborhoods](../hia).

 {{< figure src="JMZTrain.jpg" alt="A subway car above ground in NYC." class="mb-0">}}